Big Sleep Out

 The date has been set for our 2017 Big Sleep Out event.
-Friday 1 September 7pm through to Saturday 2 September 7am we’re asking you to give up your bed for one night to help raise awareness of what life on the streets can be like.
+Friday 1st September 7pm through to Saturday 2nd September 7am.
+We’re asking you to give up your bed for just one night to help raise awareness of homelessness.

-Our annual Big Sleep Out aims to raise money and awareness of the realities of sleeping rough in the town.
-Every year people sign up to spend a night sleeping rough to try and understand what it is like for those who are homeless.
+Our annual Autumn Big Sleep Out aims to raise money and awareness of sleeping rough and helping to prevent homelessness in the winter months and all year round.
+Every year people sign up to spend a night sleeping out for just one night to try and understand what it is like for those who are homeless.

-The Big Sleep Out will be held on Friday, 1 September and will run through to the morning of Saturday, 2 September at Queen Anne’s School in Caversham.
-Last year you raised over £15,000 and all money raised helped us support some of Reading’s most vulnerable and disadvantaged people and help prevent homelessness in the town.
+Last year you raised over £15,000 and money raised helps us support some of Reading’s most vulnerable and disadvantaged people and help prevent homelessness in the town.

 You’ll arrive for registration at 7pm with your sleeping bag and cardboard shelter, pick your spot where you’ll try to get some sleep for the night.
 You can browse the art and craft on show created by Launchpad clients.
 Then later on they’ll be entertainment from Launchpad clients, staff and supporters and a few words of support and thanks from our CEO Ian Caren.
 The Mayor will announce the results of the shelter building competition and then everyone will be encouraged to their bed of cardboard, concrete and a sleeping bag for the evening.